Luke-Rand/Blackstar-Campaign-Notes/🎲 Sessions/Session 1.md

 [[Toshiro Mitsunara (Scott)]] feels a sudden tap on his tail.
 He is suddenly infatuated by [[Samantha Bridgewater]].

 ### The Gentle Bandits Investigate
 While everyone is under some kind of spell from failing their will save, [[Laramie Sarnoff (Luke)]] asks around about the Ruby.
-He suggests [[Albert Periwinkle]] has the gem.
+He suggests [[Albert Periwinkle -White Tiger-]] has the gem.
 When they take off his ring, the inscription completes itself, it looks like a kitsune tail with ears. [[Nathan Gruber]] looks it over and says that it's a reading ring for reading Kitsune "illustrated books".
 He then turns to the [[Smithworks Company]] people.
 He tries to turn them each against each other to see if they know anything.
 This doesn't work, but he finds out that they are also looking for the [[Ruby of Anarchy]]

 Laramie talks with [[Delilah]], she drops a black box.
 He successfully asks her about a store that she might have gotten her fine clothes from.
 He was miraculously correct, and she is eager to talk about it.
 She clearly appears to be of old money and very noble.
 She suddenly drops a suspicious black box just as everything in the room goes black.